Donald Trump Insults ‘Sleepy’ Joe Biden And Elizabeth ‘Pocahontas’ Warren, Says Democrats Are ‘Maniacs’

 “The last administration, frankly, was moderate compared to the maniacs that you are hearing from today,” he said.

-The president also mocked two Democratic presidential candidates, former Vice President Joe Biden and Massachusetts Senator Elizabeth Warren.
+The president also mocked two Democratic presidential candidates, former vice president Joe Biden and Massachusetts Senator Elizabeth Warren.
 Using the nicknames he had previously coined for the two White House hopefuls — “Pocahontas” for Warren, and “Sleepy” for Biden — the president promised more attacks.

 “You know when I used to hit her, I thought she was gone,” he said of Warren.